code-abdulrehman/frontend-guide/README.md

 ## Setup Instructions

 1. Fork this repository
-2. Replace `YOUR_USERNAME` in the following files with your GitHub username:
+2. Replace `code-abdulrehman` in the following files with your GitHub username:
    - `index.html`
    - `README.md`
 3. Enable GitHub Pages in your repository settings: